Friday the 13th (1989 video game): Development and release

 Friday the 13th was developed by Japanese company Atlus as an adaptation of the film franchise of the same name.
-The game was supervised by Atlus founder Hideyuki Yokoyama, who stated that he oversaw eight titles being produced for the North American market during this period.
+The game was supervised by Atlus founder Hideyuki Yokoyama, who stated that he oversaw eight titles being produced for the North American market during this time.
 Ryutaro Ito, later a planner on the Shin Megami Tensei series, was a junior member at Atlus during the development of Friday the 13th.
 Working as a tester, he recalled it being very hard to progress in the game.
 He claimed that this was because it was a trend of certain publishers to make highly difficult NES releases for the US at the time.
 While the Friday the 13th franchise is known in Japan as 13-Nichi no Kinyōbi Shirīzu (13日の金曜日シリーズ), Ito said that the game project was abbreviated as 13 Kin (13金) among Atlus staff.
 Publisher LJN released Friday the 13th exclusively in North America in February 1989.
 It was produced as part of an "aggressive expansion" by LJN to focus on video games based on media licenses.
+The purple and blue outfit worn by Jason in the game may have been influenced by a Japanese promotional poster for Friday the 13th Part III that depicts him tinted by blue light.

 Reception

-Friday the 13th was released in North America exclusively in February 1989, as part of LJN's focus on creating video games based on licenses, to very poor critical reception.
+Friday the 13th was released in North America exclusively in February 1989, as part of LJN's focus on creating video games based on licenses, to poor critical reception.
 Game Informer lists the game among the most difficult horror games of all time.
 Michigan Dailys Matt Grandstaff called it a "poor offering" by LJN.
 GamePro listed it as the 10th worst video game based on a film, criticizing its "repetitive music score and amazingly frustrating gameplay".
 In 1997, Electronic Gaming Monthly ranked it the eighth worst console video game of all time.
 GamesRadars Mikel Reparaz criticized its box, commenting that only LJN "would ever think to surround Jason Voorhees with neon-pastel vomit, thereby making him even more of an '80s relic than he already is."
 Writer Christopher Grant commented that the game was more terrible than the deaths of the campers in the first Friday the 13th film, calling it "craptacular".
 IGNs Levi Buchanan used this game as an example of LJN's poor development abilities.
 The book Vintage Games: An Insider Look at the History of Grand Theft Auto, Super Mario, and the Most Influential Games of All Time criticizes it for not being frightening, citing technical reasons for this.
 The authors of Nintendo Power rated Friday the 13th the sixth worst game ever made in the magazine's September 1997 issue.
 The writer stated "After playing a few minutes of this aardvark, you wanted Jason to slaughter all the counselors and then you.
 Anything so it would just end."
 Joystiqs James Ransom-Wiley noted it as a game that the staff "loved to hate."
 The Daily News of Los Angeles, however, noted it as a hit.